-STATEMENT OF APPLICANT TO WORK WITH CHILDREN AND YOUTH
+STATEMENT OF APPLICANT FOR WORK WITH CHILDREN AND YOUTH and VULNERABLE ADULTS

-Last Name
+Name: Last

-First Name
+First

 Date Submitted

 Statement of Applicant

-Armatus Online Abuse Prevention
+Praesidium Academy Abuse Prevention

 Training Complete

 Police Check

+Acknowledgement of Al Policy Manual ouse Prevention

-It is essential that The Salvation Army provide a safe and secure environment for children who participate in its programs and who use its facilities.
+It is essential that The Salvation Army provide a safe and secure environment for children and vulnerable adults who participate in its programs and who use its facilities.
 To help achieve this objective, this Statement will be completed by:

-- a) Candidates to serve as officers. - b) Officers, auxiliary-captains and envoys who may, by virtue of their responsibilities, be in proximity to children or youth in Salvation Army program activities. - c) Applicants for employment and volunteer positions in The Salvation Army (including local officers) which involve ongoing contact with children or youth. - d) Applicants for employment and volunteer positions, who may, by virtue of their job responsibilities, be in proximity to children or youth in Salvation Army program activities.
+- (a) Candidates to serve as Officers. - (b) Officers and Ministry Unit Leaders who may, by virtue of their responsibilities, be in proximity to children or youth or vulnerable adults in Salvation Army program activities. - (c) Applicants for employment and volunteer positions in The Salvation Army (including Local Officers) which involve ongoing contact with children or youth or vulnerable adults. - (d) Applicants for employment and volunteer positions, who may, by virtue of their job responsibilities, be in proximity to children or youth or vulnerable adults in Salvation Army program activities.